 Martin says it does have downsides.
 “It’s a cumbersome process to pull HDPE liners through existing pipeline systems, and the process of pulling a liner through is not foolproof and can actually damage the liner itself and lead to ruptures.”

-HDPE is also fast wearing so it’s not suitable for transporting abrasive hard rock slurry Once it has worn through, the slurry will seep between the liner and the corrode interior of the pipe wall.
+HDPE is also fast wearing, so it’s not suitable for transporting abrasive hard rock slurry.
+Once it has worn through, the slurry will seep between the liner and corrode the interior of the pipe wall.

 Once this happens, it’s almost impossible to identify where the leak has occurred, meaning kilometres of pipe will need to be replaced.
 Under vacuum conditions, whole sections of the HDPE sleeve can debond, so it’s particularly important if you’re designing a high-pressure pipeline.